brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

 Typically to grant a user access to your Azure resources, you would add them to the Azure AD directory associated with your subscription.

+can be assigned to Azure AD security groups.